 - Emergency Fund: Unexpected expenses can come anytime.
 An emergency fund will help you not interfere with your investment in case of a need.

 Beginner Options for Investing

-- Bonds—buying a bond allows you to give a corporation or government agency a loan in exchange for interest on your bond investment.
+- Bonds: Purchasing a bond allows you to give a government agency or corporation a loan in exchange for interest on your bond investment.

-- Stocks—you gain small ownership stakes in publicly traded companies when you invest in stocks.
-The rise in the value of each share in your possession increases your ownership stake in value.
+- Stocks: You automatically gain small ownership stakes in publicly traded companies when you invest in stocks.
+Any rise in the value of each share in your possession automatically increases your ownership stake in value.